 Special education teachers.
 Twenty-two special education teachers from 18 schools, and 7 districts from 3 states participated in this study.
 Teachers were recruited by sending study information and recruitment letters to the special education district directors, who shared recruiting materials with their special education teaching staff.
 All teachers were female.
-There was an even distribution of teachers across age levels, with four teachers between 20-29 years old, five teachers between 30-39 years old, six teachers between 40-49 years, five teachers were between 50-59 years old, and two teachers over 60 years old.
+There was an even distribution of teachers across age levels, with four teachers between 20 and 29 years old, five teachers between 30 and 39 years old, six teachers between 40 and 49 years, five teachers were between 50 and 59 years old, and two teachers over 60 years old.
 One teacher was Hispanic, one was Asian and the remaining 20 were White.
-Their number of years' experience in special education ranged from 0 to 28 years (M=7.88, SD=8.33).
+Their number of years' experience in special education ranged from 0 to 28 years (M =7.88, SD = 8.33).
 Eighteen participants held a Bachelor's degree and four teachers held a Master degree in special education.
 Twenty teachers taught reading and two taught math.
 All participating teachers provided instruction in a resource room setting.
 Teachers reported using a variety of curriculum or teaching materials, including the Wilson Reading System, Corrective Reading, Reading Horizons, Wonder Works, Attainment Math, and Do the Math.
-Participating teachers received a stipend for providing video-recorded instruction of their classroom and de-identified academic information about their students.
+Participating teachers received a stipend for providing videorecorded instruction of their classroom and de-identified academic information about their students.

 Raters.
 Five male and 15 female raters were recruited from seven states in the United States to score videos in this study.
-Raters were recruited through a purposive sampling technique focused on selecting individuals who met the following criteria: held a teacher certificate, three or more years of experience in special education, and strong knowledge of Explicit Instruction (indicated by formal coursework or training and experience).
-17 raters were white, and three were Asian.
-All raters were special education professionals with between 3 to over 20 years of working experience.
-One rater had a Bachelor's degree, 13 had a Master's Degree, and six had a Doctoral Degree.
+Raters were recruited through a purposive sampling technique focused on selecting individuals who met the following criteria: held a teacher certificate, three or more years of experience in special education, and strong knowledge of EI (indicated by formal coursework or training and experience).
+A total of 17 raters were White, and 3 were Asian.
+All raters were special education professionals with between 3 to more than 20 years of working experience.
+One rater had a Bachelor's degree, 13 had a Master's Degree, and 6 had a Doctoral Degree.
 At the time of the study, seven raters worked as classroom special education teachers, six were in doctoral degree programs, five worked as a special education faculty or researcher at a university, one was a State Education Specialist, and one worked as an education curriculum developer.
-Eleven raters took formal coursework in Explicit Instruction when they were in an undergraduate or graduate program, two raters had additional experience supervising undergraduate students in an Explicit Instruction course as a Teaching Assistant in graduate school, and seven raters had in-service training in Explicit Instruction.
+Eleven raters took formal coursework in EI when they were in an undergraduate or graduate program, two raters had additional experience supervising undergraduate students in an EI course as a Teaching Assistant in graduate school, and seven raters had in-service training in EI, or in-service training with a program that was designed using the principles of EI.

-RESET Explicit Instruction Observation Protocol
+RESET EI Observation Protocol

-The RESET Explicit Instruction observation protocol (see Appendix A) was used to evaluate participating teachers' ability to implement explicit instruction.
-This observation protocol consists of 25 items that detail the elements of explicit instruction (see Johnson et al., 2018 for a description of the RESET observation system development process).
-Each item is rated on a three-point scale (1=Not implemented, 2= Partially implemented, and 3 =Implemented) to evaluate a teacher's level of proficiency in implementing that specific element.
-A number of studies have demonstrated that the Explicit Instruction protocol provides reliable assessments of a teacher's ability to implement this EBP (Crawford et al., 2018; Johnson et al., 2018; Johnson et al., 2019).
+The RESET EI observation protocol (see Appendix A) was used to evaluate participating teachers' ability to implement EI.
+This observation protocol consists of 25 items that detail the elements of EI (see E. S. Johnson et al. (2018) for a description of the RESET observation system development process).
+Each item is rated on a 3-point scale (1 = Not implemented, 2 = Partially implemented, and 3 = Implemented) to evaluate a teacher's level of proficiency in implementing that specific element.
+A number of studies have demonstrated that the EI protocol provides reliable assessments of a teacher's ability to implement this EBP (Crawford et al., 2019; E. S. Johnson et al., 2018, 2019).